BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <div align="center">
   <h1>🚀 Supercharge your <a href="https://lmstudio.ai/">LM Studio</a> with a Vector Database!</h1>
 </div>
-A vector database lets you convert your documents to vectors and search through them using natural language.
-For example, you can search with something like "Where in this 1000 page PDF does it discuss something," and the vector database easily pulls the results.
-The vector database is connected to the large langauge model in LM Studio, which is responsible for providing a nice summary of the results from the vector database.
+A vector database lets you ask questions about your documents using natural language!

 <div align="center">
   <h4>⚡GPU Acceleration Support⚡